 A gap year refers to the year before college when some students decide to defer admissions to college for travel, work or alternative methods of study.
 In other words, a gap year is a break from traditional school and a time to explore the world, oneself or a meaningful cause before four or more years of rigorous study.

 In several countries, a gap year has long been the norm for high school graduates.
-In the United States, William Fitzsimmons, Dean of Admissions and Financial Aid at Harvard College; Marlyn E. McGrath, Director of Admissions at Harvard College; and Charles Ducey, Adjunct Lecturer in Psychology at Harvard Graduate School of Education added substantial momentum to the movement with their article advocating for gap years, “Time Out or Burn Out.”
+In the United States, William Fitzsimmons, Dean of Admissions and Financial Aid at Harvard College; Marlyn E. McGrath, Director of Admissions at Harvard College; and Charles Ducey, Adjunct Lecturer in Psychology at Harvard Graduate School of Education added substantial momentum to the movement with their article advocating for gap years, “Time Out or Burn Out for the Next Generation.”
 And when Malia Obama announced she was taking a gap year before attending Harvard, curiosity about gap years increased even more in the U.S.

 Gap years can be appropriate and energizing at any stage of life.
 Students take them between undergraduate and graduate school, and adults can take them, too.
 A plethora of gap year programs and resources have developed alongside this movement.
 This guide will kickstart your gap year thoughts and answer your most pressing questions about the basics, program options, experiences, and potential impact of a gap year for your child and family.

 Should Your Child Consider a Gap Year?

 Is your child burnt out after senior year?
-A gap year can provide him or her the time to step back from the pressures of school and reset before returning to an even more rigorous college curriculum.
+A gap year can provide them the time to step back from the pressures of school and reset before returning to an even more rigorous college curriculum.

 Does your child want to explore the world before committing to an academic or professional track?
-A gap year might be the only chance he or she has to travel for a significant amount of time.
+A gap year might be one of the few, most opportune times to travel for a significant amount of time.

 Does your child need a little extra time to mature before starting college?
 A gap year can provide the time for your child to learn to live alone and gain some independence before college.